T-Troll/alienfx-tools/README.md

   - "Esif temperature" selected (access to ESIF values blocked from user account)
   - "Enable Fan control" selected (the same reason as for `alienfan-gui`)
 - The rest of `alienfx-` tools does not require Administrator and can be run at any level.
-- All tools doesn not require internet connection, but `alienfan-gui` and `alienfx-gui` will connect to GitHub server for update check if connection avaliable.
+- All tools does not require internet connection, but `alienfan-gui` and `alienfx-gui` will connect to GitHub server for update check if connection avaliable.

 ## Installation
 - Download latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).